speeches/git-init/slides/expectation.md

 <!-- .element: id="expectation" data-menu-title="Expectation" -->
 ## tuning of our
-# expectation
+# expectations

 ---

-# Git do not manage
+# Git does not manage

 - Software Version (i.e. 1.2.3 semver)
 - Binary file or Zip file (dependencies, artifacts, deploykit)

 ---

-# Git replace
+# Git replaces

 - our crazy folder naming convention `_v1`, `_old`, `_bkp`, ` (1)`
-- our fear to delete an unused file (but potentially helpful in the future)
+- our fear of deleting an unused (but potentially helpful in the future) file

 ---

-# Git introduce
+# Git introduces

 - Working together (in a safe way)
 - Branches concept